OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program.md

     - The type of applications or solutions that you're interested in developing.
     - Products, technologies, and programming languages that you're interested in.

 9. When you're finished, choose **Join**.
-Your preferences appear on the next page in the top right, and you receive a Welcome message.
+Your preferences appear on the next page in the top right, and you will receive a Welcome message.